mpdehaan/camp/README.md

 CAMP - Computer Aided Music Production
 ======================================

-CAMP is a music composition system.
+CAMP is a music composition project.

 Goals are to provide: